& THURSDAYS ONLY!

 This list may not be comprehensive and other services may also exist but we hope it at least signposts possible support. up our street + Vocalise have also created THIS AMAZING RESOURCE with lots of useful information.

 We rely on this amazing community so much for donations of food to this service.
-If you would like to donate food items we have a collection at St Werburghs Community Centre on Wednesdays from 10am -12pm plus on Thursdays 11.30 am-1pm (from the 23rd July TBC).
+If you would like to donate food items we have a collection at St Werburghs Community Centre on Wednesdays and Thursdays.
+Just ring the door bell.
+The centre is now open up to 3 days a week so we can accept ambient donations.
+Huzzah!

-We will update what items are in demand on our website regularly.
+We will update what items are in demand on our website and socials regularly.

 Things we need